ryanalden/esphome-jura-component/README.md

 ###  **Note:**
 This project has not been updated lately, as I replaced my J6 with a Z10 [controlled via Bluetooth Proxy](https://github.com/AlexxIT/Jura), and no longer have the correct hardware setup.

-#### 🌟 Fortunately, [Tiaan Viljoen has modernized the project](https://github.com/tiaanv/jura) to adapt to ESPHome's current custom component architecture, as well as adding support for ESP32, ESP-IDF, and the CoolControl milk system.
+#### 🌟 Fortunately, [Tiaan Viljoen has modernized the project](https://github.com/tiaanv/jura) to adapt to ESPHome's external component architecture, as well as adding support for ESP32, ESP-IDF, and the CoolControl milk system.
+#### 🌟 You may also be interested in [the work of Alco28](https://github.com/alco28/Jura-F7-ESPHOME).
 ---
 <br>
 This is an ESPhome custom component to communicate with a Jura Impressa J6 coffee machine.
 It may also work with other serially-controlled Jura models with minimal adjustment.